 13:15-14:15: The Pandemic and Access to Information

-Accessibility to information was a key issue during the pandemic.
-People learned about terms like "incidence", "hospitalization", and "excess mortality", and faced the challenge of understanding statistics.
+During the pandemic, people learned about "incidence", "hospitalization", and "excess mortality", and faced the challenge of understanding statistics.
 The internet and digital tools were an important medium, but misinformation also circulated.
-How can the circulation of information be improved in future crises?
+How can information policy be improved in future crises?

 14:30-15:30: Adapting to Climate Change: Local Role Models

-The climate crisis is being felt everywhere - be it in the form of more frequent natural disasters or increasingly severe weather phenomena.
-While populations struggle with the consequences of drought, desertification or wildfires in one place, they have to cope with floods, storms and rising sea levels in the other.
-Is it realistic to create an individually tailored climate resilience strategy for every city or region at risk?
+The climate crisis is being felt everywhere.
+While some populations struggle with the consequences of drought, desertification or wildfires, others face floods, storms and rising sea levels.
+Is it realistic to create a climate resilience strategy individually tailored to every city or region at risk?

-Soon, most people will be able to expect many decades of “retirement”.
-How can we ensure that all people can live active and healthy lives in old age, and that everyone can contribute to and participate in society?
-This panel takes a comparative perspective and looks at different approaches to better age appropriate care in various countries.
+Soon, most people can expect many decades of “retirement”.
+How can we ensure that all people are able to live active and healthy lives in old age, and that everyone can participate in society?
+This panel looks at different approaches to age appropriate care in various countries.

 ↑ go to top of the page ↑